Are the samples in the tasting kit safe to smell and taste?

 I have ordered a three-person kit.
 Can I use half of the bottle, and use the other half a few days later?

 You can.
 The bottles behave just like other opened wine bottles; you can keep them for longer if there is more volume of wine left in the bottle.
-You can use preservation tools such as refrigeration or Private Preserve to extend the shelf life once the bottles are no longer completely full.
+You can use refrigeration or preservation tools such as Private Preserve to extend the shelf life once the bottles are no longer completely full.

 What base wine do you use for the tasting kit?